 - Partially public funded organisations may be eligible where their private revenues are disrupted

-- All other requirements apply to employers with no restrictions to the size of the employer as there will be once the Job Support Scheme comes into effect.
+- All other requirements apply to employers with no restrictions on the size of the employer

-- HMRC has confirmed that a Real Time Information submission notifying payment for that employee must have been made on or before 30 October 2020
+- Employees must have been registered on an employer’s PAYE payroll by 23:59 on 30 October 2020, and a Real Time Information submission notifying payment for that employee must have been made on or before 30 October 2020

 - Employees can be on any type of employment contract

 - Employers will be able to agree any working arrangements with their employees

 - Employers can continue to claim the grant for the hours their employees are not working (the flexi-furlough scheme)